-Summer is finally here, and we’re absolutely buzzing about heading back out in the world, seeing our mates again over a couple of nice, cold pints.
-And to help us catch up in style, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own pop-up terraces, perfect for lounging in the sun (when it makes an appearance!).
+Summer is finally here, and we’re absolutely buzzing to get out and pretend we’re somewhere in Europe, and see our mates over a couple of nice, cold pints.
+And to help us catch up in style, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own terraces, perfect for lounging in the sun (when it makes an appearance!).
 Check out our ultimate guide to outdoor dining spots to try in Manchester this summer.

 1. The Bay Horse Tavern, Northern Quarter

-Taking the pub vibes outdoors, the Bay Horse Tavern customers can enjoy food and drinks on their outdoor terrace, which Thomas Street has been pedestrianised just in time for.
-Sit under one of their giant parasols, or enjoy the open air and sunshine.
+Taking the pub vibes outdoors, the Bay Horse Tavern customers can enjoy food and drinks on their outdoor terrace on the now famous outdoor strip on Thomas Street.
+Sit under one of their giant parasols for a pleasing outdoor dining experience, or enjoy the open air and sunshine that’s so rare in Manchester.
 Bay Horse Tavern, 35-37 Thomas St, M4 1NA.

 2. The Alchemist, Spinningfields and Piccadilly